anpaza/ugears/README.md

 named by platform names - those contains tests, specific for a hardware platform.

-There could be an apps/ subdirectory.
-It doesn't exist now because uGears project doesn't provide any apps.
-You may create it yourself, and under apps/ you can create subdirectories for your app modules.
-The TIBS will automatically load any `apps/*/*.mak` files.
+There is also an apps/ subdirectory.
+Under apps/ you can create subdirectories for your application modules.
+TIBS will automatically load any existing `apps/*/*.mak` files.

 ### Where to start